velopack/velopack.fusion/README.md

 Want to see your programming language get a client library but it's not listed here?
 [Open an issue!](https://github.com/velopack/velopack.fusion/issues)

 > [!WARNING]
-> If your library requires `vfusion.exe` as a runtime dependency, it's currently up to you to distribute this small binary (1.3mb) with your application.
+> If your library requires `vfusion.exe` in the table above as a runtime dependency, it's currently up to you to manually distribute this small binary (1.3mb) with your application.
 In the future, this will be automated.

 ## Other Languages
 If your programming language is not listed above, or is not completed, you can always redistribute the `vfusion.exe` binary with your application and use the command line interface to download updates.